Mid-Norfolk Railway: Dereham traction and rolling stock shed

 In order to allow for restoration and maintenance of locomotives and rolling stock, the line decided to build a new shed in Dereham yard.
 In 2014 a suitable 18m x 55m building frame was located near Goole using eBay, purchased and brought to Dereham.
 The site in Dereham Yard was cleared and levelled in early 2015 with the spoil moved north of Hoe to widen an embankment using wagons hired for five days from Network Rail.

 In 2018 a new traction and rolling stock maintenance shed was built, following the award of a £100,000 grant from the European Union.
 The grant from the EU Leader Fund's Wensum and Coast Local Area Group amounted to 80% of the project's total construction cost and is dependent on future job creation.
-The original shed frame purchased in 2014 on eBay has not been used and is in pieces in Dereham yard.

 Dereham turntable

 In March 2015 the Mid-Norfolk Railway secured the former Hitchin Turntable for installation at Dereham.